secureCodeBox/secureCodeBox/README.md

 #### Scanners

-The scanners are individual tools such as [nmap][nmap], [Nikto][nikto], [Arachni][arachni] and such.
+The scanners are individual tools such as [Nmap][nmap], [Nikto][nikto], [Arachni][arachni] and such.
 Every scanner tool runs in its own [Docker][docker] container.
 This has two main reasons:

 1. You can easily add and integrate a new tool as a scanner, based on a language or technology of your choice, given that it can run inside [Docker][docker].
 1. You can scale up the numbers of running scanners for massive parallel scanning

 Each scanner needs a small adapter, usually written in Java, Ruby, Python, or JavaScript.
 The goal of the adapter is twofold.
-Firstly, it needs to translate the configuration data, defining what to do, from the engine format into a format usable by the particular scanning tool.
+Firstly it needs to translate the configuration data, defining what to do, from the engine format into a format usable by the particular scanning tool.
 Secondly, it will transform the results of the scan into a format usable by the data collection component.

 Also the scanners are responsible for polling the engine to check wether something needs to be done by using the [external service task pattern][exteralServiceTask].
 The reason for polling instead of pushing the scan orders from the engine to the scanners is an easier and more fail tolerant implementation, otherwise the engine has to determine wether each scanner instance is still running.
 Also, it must recognize if a scanner dies.
 Thanks to the current polling implementation a scanner might die and just start polling for work after a restart.